 Cooling Speed Tests

-Both of these refrigerators did a fantastic job of cooling down quickly after door opening.
-The LG 242 cooled 35% faster with its Door Cooling+™ technology and the Samsung 236 was close behind with 23% faster cooling.
-Overall, I was satisfied across the board with both of these refrigerators.
+These two refrigerators performed superbly in the cooling down process once the door was opened.
+The LG 242 cooled 35% faster using its Door Cooling+ technology and Samsung 236 was not far behind with 23% faster cooling.
+All in all, I was pleased with both these refrigerators.

 Temperature Consistency